TedLeRoy/docksec/README.md

 sudo ./docker-bench-security.sh
 ```

 Observe the output, looking for Warnings \[WARN\] and address any found that you deem to need fixing.
+Some are not addressed by this script.
+See [Items Not Addressed](#items-not-addressed) below for more information.

 I usually capture the warnings by grepping for them at run time.